noaros/SPI/README.md

 That was progress, yet issues remained.
 I kept failing the sanity check of reading the chip id, getting 33 instead of 209.
 I tried many variations of AI generated code, with the plan of understanding and reworking it once I had a working starting point.
 Most failed, and I was even sent on some wild goose chases thinking I had a BMI270 instead!
 The issue seemed to be with the finicky requiring very special steps to trigger SPI mode instead of default I2C.
 I suspected the chip wasn't changing modes, and that resulted in some bits partially wrong on the returned number.

 Finally one permutation of code changes, just trying to shift into SPI and sanity check, worked!
 What was the difference?
+That is hard to say as there are a number of subtle differences in the many code versions I tried.
+I tested a few, including a very interesting use of internal pull-up resistor not in any of the other versions, but to no avail.

+Next I decided to study, learn, and rework the working example.